Bnei Akiva

 Bnei Akiva (בְּנֵי עֲקִיבָא, /bneɪnbspəkivə/, "Children of Akiva") is the largest religious Zionist youth movement in the world, with over 125,000 members in 42 countries.
-It was first established in Mandatory Palestine in 1929.
+It was first established in Mandatory Palestine in 1929, advocating the values of Torah and labor.

+Bnei Akiva in Israel is the central youth movement of the religious Zionist public in Israel and the third-largest youth movement in Israel.
+The movement's Secretary-General in Israel is Yigal Klein.

 History

 Bnei Akiva was established on Lag BaOmer 1929 as the youth wing of the Mizrachi movement.
 Concurrent with the establishment of the movement in pre-independence Israel, organizations of religious youth operated in the Diaspora.
 In 1958, the Israeli and Diaspora groups merged to form the modern World Bnei Akiva, which operates both in and out of Israel for Diaspora youth, along with Bnei Akiva Israel, which operates in Israel for Israeli youth.

 Ideology

 Bnei Akiva's objectives are to educate Jewish youth with values of Torah and work, to provide stimulating experiential and informal opportunities for encountering Judaism, and to encourage Jewish continuity and leadership.
 Bnei Akiva's twin ideals of Torah and Avodah translate to religious commitment and work on the land of Israel.
 Bnei Akiva believes in emigration to the land of Israel (Aliya) as a central commandment of Judaism, and maintains that the future of the Jewish people is tied to the state of Israel.
 In the organization's early years, Avodah was understood as meaning agricultural work, as reflected in the symbolism of the movement's emblem.
-In more recent years, there has driven a shift in ideology towards a broader definition of working for the development of the country.
-Members are encouraged to spend a year in Israel on organized learning and touring programs to broaden their knowledge of Israel and developing their leadership skills.
+In more recent years, there has been a shift in ideology towards a broader definition of working for the development of the country.
+Members are encouraged to spend a year in Israel on organized learning and touring programs to broaden their knowledge of Israel and develop their leadership skills.

 Similarly, the original socialist aims of Bnei Akiva are less actively pursued.
-Until the 1980s many Bnei Akiva members joined religious Kibbutzim in groups based on mutual army service or Aliya.
+Until the 1980s many Bnei Akiva members joined religious Kibbutzim in groups based on mutual army service or Aliyah.
 Since the 1990s, Bnei Akiva members now typically settle in development towns and settlements.

-Bnei Akiva actively promotes moving to the state of Israel in a process called aliya (literally meaning "to go up"), but the way in which this occurs has changed over the years.
-Until the 1990s, chanichim (trainees, disciples) were encouraged to make aliya in garinim (kernels, small groups) intended to bolster existing communities.
-These were almost always directed to a Kibbutz Hadati, and fierce debates took place as to whether any other form of aliya was a valid expression of the movement's ideals.
-Today the push for aliya is more general, with no specific communities or framework in mind.
+Bnei Akiva actively promotes moving to the state of Israel in a process called Aliyah (literally meaning "to go up"), but the way in which this occurs has changed over the years.
+Until the 1990s, chanichim (trainees, disciples) were encouraged to make Aliyah in garinim (kernels, small groups) intended to bolster existing communities.
+These were almost always directed to a Kibbutz Hadati, and fierce debates took place as to whether any other form of Aliyah was a valid expression of the movement's ideals.
+Today the push for Aliyah is more general, with no specific communities or framework in mind.
 The focus is more on coming to Israel and contributing positively to society in any way.